adnymics/redicts/README.rst

 This package can be used to save arbitary values in a hierarchy.
 Each element of this hierarchy is referenced by a dotted path like this: ``a.b.c``.
-When saving a nested dictionary, it's nested contents automatically get translated to such a dotted path by it's string keys:
+When saving a nested dictionary, its nested contents automatically get translated to such a dotted path by its string keys:

 .. code-block:: python